fbpx

 Huge ship docked at Skagway, Alaska

-Unless you’re traveling in on Klondike Highway, you’ll probably pass through the Port of Skagway at some point in your travels.
-It’s at this port that you’ll find all the major tourism boats and helicopters ready to transport you around the area.
+Unless you’re traveling in on Klondike Highway, you’ll probably pass through the Port of Skagway at some point.
+At this port, you’ll find all the major tourism boats and helicopters ready to transport you around the area.

-Unlike ports in many other cities, Skagway's port boasts marvelous mountain views well worth your time.
-Definitely take a few moments to snap some pics before passing through this heavily trafficked port.
+Unlike ports in many other cities, Skagway's port boasts marvelous mountain views that are well worth your time.
+Take a few moments to snap some pics before passing through this heavily trafficked port.

 3. White Pass and Yukon Route Railroad